-Apologies remain an important aspect of human interaction, and none of the results presented here undermine the moral role of apologies or the role that apologies can play in assuaging individual anger or in healing communities following a transgression.
-Prior legal and psychological research is clear that apologies have an important part to play in relationships and the reparative discourse that is so often necessary to maintain those relationships.279 "Humans often de-escalate conflicts with conciliatory gestures" and "apologies can almost instantaneously erode the anger and pain associated with transgressions."280 O'Hara O'Connor, employing an evolutionary approach to apology, traced the role of apologies and general conciliatory behavior through primate and human behavior, exploring the ways in which groups address problems following a transgression by one of their members.281 This work suggests that apologies are deeply ingrained in our society and will continue to play important roles far into the future.
+Apologies remain an important aspect of human interaction, and none of the results presented here undermine the moral role of apologies or the role that apologies can play in assuaging individual anger or in healing communities, following a transgression.
+Prior legal and psychological research is clear that apologies have an important part to play in relationships and the reparative discourse that is so often necessary to maintain those relationships.
+305 "Humans often de-escalate conflicts with conciliatory gestures" and "apologies can almost instantaneously erode the anger and pain associated with transgressions."
+O'Hara O'Connor. employing an evolutionary approach to apology, traced the role of apologies and general conciliatory behavior through primate and human behavior, exploring the ways in which groups address problems following a transgression by one of their members.
+307 This work suggests that apologies are deeply ingrained in our society and will continue to play important roles far into the future.
 To the extent that the legal system hinders or impinges upon the important part apologies play in modern society, apology laws may be justified as important means through which to reclaim apologies as a meaningful and necessary part of human interaction.

 However, state legislatures historically have not appealed to these justifications when enacting apology laws.
 Instead, they focus on the narrow ability of apology laws to encourage settlements and avoid lawsuits in cases of medical malpractice, which is more consistent with the goals of tort reform than with restoring apologies to the important place they have historically occupied in individual interactions.
 To the extent that legislatures justify apology laws on the narrow grounds of tort reform in the context of medical malpractice, I find no empirical evidence supporting this justification.
-More generally, the evidence presented here and previous evidence on the effects of apology laws raise two important policy implications.282 First, lawmakers should reconsider the use of apology laws to achieve the goals associated with tort reform.
-Second, to the extent that society would benefit from more (appropriately delivered) apologies, lawmakers should focus on the development of specific apology and disclosure programs.
+More generally, the evidence presented here and previous evidence on the effects of apology laws raise two important poli-

-278 See, e.g., Our History and Mission, SORRYWORKS.NET, https://sorryworks.net/history-andmission/ (last visited May 19, 2017) (describing the history of one such advocacy organization).
-279 See O'Hara O'Connor, supra note 266, at 1964-71.
+$^{904}$ See, e.g., Our History and Mission, SORRYWORKS.NET, https://sorryworks.net/history-and-mission/19 (describing the history of one such advocacy organization).

+&lt;sup>805 See O'Connor, supra note 291, at 1966.